oscdoctest/Qi-Docs/docs/QiView_information.rst

 --------------------

 Views can be used to change the Type defining a Stream.
 You cannot modify the QiType; types are immutable.
-But you map a stream from its current type to a new type.
+But you can map a stream from its current type to a new type.

 To update a Stream Type, define a QiView and PUT the view to the following: